 receive their stake using the

-source the derivative tokens.
+source the pool tokens.
 It's possible to specify the SPL token account using

 By default, the withdraw command will withdraw from the largest validator stake